Fatal Accident at DAF2 Laboratory

 The Tragic Case That Shocked the Scientific Community

-Renowned scientist Liev Thibot, 38, passed away last Monday from mercury poisoning, according to sources at the university medical center where she was treated.
+Renowned scientist Liev Thibot, 38, died last Monday from mercury poisoning, according to sources at the university medical center where she was treated.

-The accident occurred at the DAF2 Advanced Research Laboratory, where Thibot was working on a highly classified project related to biotechnology.
+The accident occurred at the DAF2 Advanced Research Laboratory, where Thibot was working on a highly classified biotechnology-related project.
 The scientist was handling dimethylmercury, a powerful neurotoxin.
 Despite following safety protocols, a few drops of the substance penetrated her glove.

-"By the time she began experiencing difficulty maintaining her balance and problems with her speech, it was already too late," said Dr. Paul Robins, head of the toxicology department that treated Thibot.
+“By the time she began having trouble keeping her balance and speaking clearly, it was already too late,” explained Dr. Paul Robins, head of the toxicology department that treated Thibot.

 A Brilliant Scientist

 At 16, Liev Thibot designed a cultivation system for microgravity environments and won the prestigious annual BBS Wissenswelle competition.
-This achievement earned her a scholarship to study biotechnology at the Swiss Federal Institute of Technology.
+The victory earned her a scholarship to study biotechnology at the Swiss Federal Institute of Technology.

 Unanswered Questions

-DAF2 spokesperson Emily Brandt has defended the laboratory's safety protocols.
-"We follow the strictest industry standards.
-This accident occurred despite every precaution taken."
+DAF2 spokesperson Emily Brandt defended the laboratory’s safety protocols.
+“We follow the strictest industry standards.
+This accident happened despite every precaution.”

-However, sources close to the investigation have pointed to certain inconsistencies.
-The laboratory has not allowed an independent inspection of its facilities, citing the classified nature of the projects conducted there.
+However, sources close to the investigation have pointed to several inconsistencies.
+The laboratory has not allowed an independent inspection of the facilities because of the classified nature of the projects developed there.

-DAF2 has announced the creation of a scholarship in Thibot's honor for women interested in the biosciences.
-"We want her legacy to inspire the next generation of researchers," Brandt stated in an official press release.
+DAF2 has announced the creation of a scholarship in Thibot’s honor for women interested in the biosciences.
+“We want her legacy to inspire the next generation of women researchers,” Brandt said in an official statement.

 The scientist is not survived by any immediate family.
 Her colleagues will hold a private ceremony in her honor next week.